Nepal Dialogues meets in Kathmandu

 The first meeting of Nepal Dialogues on Justice and Peacebuilding kicked off in Kathmandu on 25 January 2019.
 The first meeting saw an overwhelming presence of 23 organizations working in fields of justice and peacebuilding in Nepal.
-Organised by Nepal Institute of Justice and Nagarik Awaz, the programme is built on the following objectives:
+Organised by Nepal Forum for Restorative Justice and Nagarik Awaz, the programme is built on the following objectives:

 - To start meaningful and sustained conversations (graduating to dialogues) on issues surrounding peacebuilding and justice in Nepal.
 This includes taking the current discourses of peacebuilding and justice to go deeper and issues such as restorative justice, trauma-informed peacebuilding, and justice-centered governance.

 - To build a common repository of knowledge and resources related to peacebuilding and justice, making them accessible to organizations or public interested in the field.